 Serviced Accommodation strategy works like buy to let, however, instead of renting a property for long-term tenants, you rent it out short-term.
 Short-lets like this are very popular among tourists and business travellers as they offer a more cost-effective and convenient solution to hotels.
 Thanks to the rise of Airbnb, Booking.com and other holiday let websites, it’s now very easy for homeowners or investors to rent out their properties for a couple of days, weeks or months at a time.
 Further to this, short-lets are an increasingly popular strategy to make money from property due to rental yields being significantly higher compared to the typical monthly rent.

 If you are intrigued by the idea of holiday lets but don’t own a property, don’t worry!
-There are actually various ways you can still make money on Airbnb even without owning any property!
+Find out how to make money on Airbnb without owning property.

 It’s also worth noting that there are some significant tax differences for individuals that can make short-lets beneficial over long-lets.
 While you get taxed from usual rental income as an individual, services accommodation is classified as a business.
 This on the other hand allows you to tax-deduct more costs, including mortgage interest and service charges.

-Although rent to rent is not a property investment strategy as such, it can be a fantastic way to make money from property.
-This is a great strategy especially for those who want to get involved with property but don’t necessarily have much money to invest.
+Although rent-to-rent is not a property investment strategy as such, it can be a fantastic way to make money from property.
+This is a great strategy, especially for those who want to get involved with real estate but don’t necessarily have much money to invest.
 But what does rent to rent actually mean?

 As the name suggests, you rent a property from a landlord to rent it out to tenants or short-term guests yourself.
 You, therefore, take control of the property and act as a landlord – just like you would if you owned the property yourself.
 While subletting on a normal tenancy agreement is not usually allowed, this form of subletting is perfectly legal and usually involves commercial or corporate tenancies or management agreements.